sidedoc/automatic-takeoffs/README.md

 For Production Deployment ensure the following changes are made:

 - [ ] Run "npm run build" to build react app.
-- [ ] Ensure templateMatching.js points to the correct opencv4node location.
-(See top of the file).
-- [ ] Ensure server.js points to the 'build' folder.
 - [ ] Remove reference to OpenCV in package.json.
 (Change package.json from Dev to Build).
 - [ ] Build docker image: docker build -t app-name.